How Graduate Professional Development Programme contributes to the development of Integrated Research and Education Environments (Kompletta miljöer):

 Who can apply, and how it works

-• Sweden’s new universities, authorised to award at least master’s degrees in the field in question, are eligible to apply for funding.
+• Sweden’s university colleges and new universities, authorised to award at least master’s degrees in the field in question, are eligible to apply for funding.

 • Calls for proposals are issued annually.
 Step 1, which is an open call for proposals, is announced in the spring and autumn.
 Step 2 is directed towards the projects in Step 1 and is announced in the autumn.